Professor David Kim receives 2024 Gold Shield Faculty Prize

 A UCLA transfer student who took Kim’s capstone seminar wrote, “It’s an incredible and transformative experience to have a professor who so clearly believes in the ability of his students and constantly expresses his amazement at our ideas … I’m happy to say I’m currently completing a fellowship at a state agency in a field I’m extremely passionate about, and I know Professor Kim’s impact on me is a big part of what got me here.”

 Kim also serves as associate vice provost of the International Institute, where he helps to lead 27 research centers and eight interdepartmental programs.
-Cindy Fan, vice provost for international studies and global engagement, has praised Kim as a “tireless champion” of the institute’s mission to enhance the global perspectives of research, teaching and service at UCLA.
+Cindy Fan, vice provost for international studies and global engagement, has praised Kim as a “tireless champion” of the institute’s mission to enhance the global perspectives of research, teaching, and service at UCLA.

 “Professor Kim brings a valuable transnational and transcultural perspective to everything he does,” Fan said.
 “He singlehandedly created the Summer Travel Study program at The Hague during the COVID-19 pandemic, and it has in a very short time become one of the most popular Travel Study programs at UCLA.”